XRPLF/xrpl-dev-portal/content/references/protocol-reference/ledger-data/ledger-object-types/accountroot.md

 | `WalletLocator`               | String    | Hash256           | No        | An arbitrary 256-bit value that users can set. |
 | `WalletSize`                  | Number    | UInt32            | No        | Unused.
 (The code supports this field but there is no way to set it.) |

+## Special AMM AccountRoot Objects

+_(Requires the [AMM amendment][] :not_enabled:)_

+Automated Market Makers use an AccountRoot ledger entry to issue their LP Tokens and hold the assets in the AMM pool, and an [AMM ledger entry](amm.html) for tracking some of the details of the AMM.
+The address of an AMM's AccountRoot is randomized so that users cannot identify and fund the address in advance of the AMM being created.
+Unlike normal accounts, AMM AccountRoot objects are created with the following settings:

+- `lsfDisableMaster` **enabled** and no means of authorizing transactions.
+This ensures no one can control the account directly, and it cannot send transactions.
+- `lsfDepositAuth` **enabled** and no accounts preauthorized.
+This ensures that the only way to add money to the AMM Account is using the [AMMDeposit transaction][].
+- `lsfDefaultRipple` **enabled**.
+This ensures that users can send and trade the AMM's LP Tokens among themselves.

+In addition, the following special rules apply to an AMM's AccountRoot entry:

+- It is not subject to the [reserve requirement](reserves.html).
+It can hold XRP only if XRP is one of the two assets in the AMM's pool.
+- It cannot be the destination of Checks, Escrows, or Payment Channels.
+Any transactions that would create such entries instead fail with the result code `tecNO_PERMISSION`.
+- Users cannot create trust lines to it for anything other than the AMM's LP Tokens.
+Transactions that would create such trust lines instead fail with result code `tecNO_PERMISSION`.
+(The AMM does have two trust lines to hold the tokens in its pool, or one trust line if the other asset in its pool is XRP.)
+- If the [Clawback amendment][] is also enabled, the issuer cannot clawback funds from an AMM.

+Other than those exceptions, these accounts are like ordinary accounts; the LP Tokens they issue behave like other [tokens](https://xrpl.org/tokens.html) except that those tokens can also be used in AMM-related transactions.
+You can check an AMM's balances and the history of transactions that affected it the same way you would with a regular account.

 ## AccountRoot Flags